 When the U.K. government mandated that national hospitals reduce patient treatment waiting times by nearly a third, officials at the highly specialized University College London Hospitals (UCLH) calculated that they could comply -- by hiring 12,000 people.
-Since that wasn't a possibility, they looked into
+Since that wasn't a possibility, they looked into business process management solutions to automate aspects of patient management instead.

 "The new target was quite challenging," said James Thomas, IT director at UCLH, who proposed using a business process management solution to tackle the new mandate, which set a target of reducing the waiting times for hospital treatment for half a million patients from 26 weeks to 18.